 Impeccably dressed guests often stop by to start their evenings or to linger late into the night over inventive craft cocktails.
 The wine list is also quite extensive.
 If you’re feeling famished, dig into a hearty rotisserie chicken.
 Then finish the meal on a sweet note with a dessert featuring seasonal fruit from the Santa Monica Farmers Market.
 For those who want to extend their visit, there’s also brunch on the weekends.

-Excellent handmade pastas are sure to impress, and secondi like the trout with wax beans and the grilled steak beef tagliata satisfy diners time and time again.
+Excellent handmade pasta is sure to impress, and secondi like the trout with wax beans and the grilled steak beef tagliata satisfy diners time and time again.
 Be sure to save room for pastry chef Dahlia Narvaez’s exquisite desserts.
 And if you’re hungry for more the next day, head to Silverton’s neighboring Pizzeria Mozza for a casual lunch.

-Located in Westlake Village, Q Sushi offers a modern Japanese dining experience in a comfortable yet stylish setting.
-Guests can enjoy their meal at the sushi bar, in one of the restaurant’s heated patio cabanas, or a private room.
+Located in Westlake Village, one-Michelin-starred Q offers a modern Japanese dining experience in a comfortable yet stylish setting.
+Guests can enjoy their meal at the sushi bar, in one of the restaurant’s heated patio cabanas, or in a private room.
 Takeout and curbside pickup are also available.

 With a wide range of innovative rolls alongside more traditional sashimi, sushi is definitely the star of the menu.
 However, there is also a respectable selection of grilled robata items, Kobe beef dishes, and other inventive entrees.
 Additionally, the restaurant’s extensive array of beverages on offer will ensure you can have a drink that pairs well with whatever piques your interest.

-Before the pandemic, Vespertine challenged the world’s notion of fine dining.
+Before the pandemic, Vespertine challenged the world’s notion of fine dining and was awarded two Michelin stars.
 Set in a glass box surrounded by an undulating grid of red steel, each meal was a progressive experience that engaged all the senses and sought to escape every culinary frame of reference.

 When restaurants were forced to shutter, chef Jordan Kahn kept Vespertine up and running by translating his otherworldly concept into a takeout-friendly format.
 While Kahn’s original intention was to uproot, his takeout options connect.
 Past menus include a Cuban feast inspired by Kahn’s grandmother and a Southern supper in collaboration with chef Sean Brock.